openfaas/openfaas.github.io/_posts/2019-01-23-multifile-python-functions.md

 dark_background: true
 ---

-As a core contributor to OpenFaaS, I hangout in the OpenFaaS Slack a lot, you can [join us here][openfaas-slack-singnup].
-Most recently that meant trying to answer this question
+As a core contributor to OpenFaaS, I hangout in the OpenFaaS Slack a lot (to help new users and contributors?).
+You can join the community [here][openfaas-slack-singnup].
+A new user joined the community recently and asked the following question:

 > [How can I] write a function in python that uses multiple source files so that the main `handler.py` is able to import helper functions from separate source files.